Kevin-Liu-01/sevenfold-research-app/api/routes/README.md

 ### `papers_router.py`

-Handles the ingestion, management, and retrieval of research papers.
-This is a multi-step process.
+Manages the complete lifecycle of research papers in user projects, from metadata extraction through storage and retrieval.

-- **`POST /papers/process-pdf`**: Takes a PDF file and extracts its metadata (title, authors, abstract, etc.) using the Anthropic API.
-It also checks if a similar paper already exists in the public corpus.
+- **`POST /papers/extract-metadata`**: Analyzes a PDF using Claude AI to extract bibliographic metadata (title, authors, abstract, publication date, DOI, category).
+Accepts a `pages_spec` parameter (e.g., "1,2" or "1-3,5") to process specific pages.
+Returns the extracted metadata and automatically checks if a matching paper already exists in the public corpus using fuzzy title matching, helping avoid duplicates.

-- **`POST /papers/upload-pdf`**: Uploads the PDF file to Supabase storage and creates a new paper record in the database using the metadata from the previous step.
+- **`POST /papers/upload-private`**: Creates a new paper entry in your private corpus.
+Uploads the PDF to secure storage, generates a paper record with the provided metadata, links it to the specified project, and returns a preview URL.
+This is for papers unique to your library.

-- **`POST /papers/link-paper`**: Links an existing paper from the public corpus to a user's project and uploads the associated PDF.
+- **`POST /papers/link-pdf-public`**: Attaches an existing paper from the public corpus to your project.
+Instead of creating a duplicate paper record, this reuses the existing metadata while uploading your copy of the PDF.
+Useful when the paper was discovered via metadata extraction and you want to add it to your project.

-- **`GET /papers/{paper_id}/signed-url`**: Generates a temporary, secure URL to view a paper's PDF.
+- **`GET /papers/{paper_id}/signed-url`**: Generates a temporary, secure URL (default 1 hour) to view or download a paper's PDF.
+Requires both `paper_id` and `project_id` to verify access permissions before creating the signed URL.

-- **`PUT /papers/{paper_id}/annotations`**: Saves a list of annotations for a specific paper within a project.
+- **`PUT /papers/{paper_id}/annotations`**: Stores user annotations for a specific paper within a project context.
+Annotations are project-scoped, allowing different notes for the same paper across multiple projects.

 ### `projects_router.py`